Scenic USA - Arizona

 Photo by Clayton Esterson

-South of Page, Arizona, Route 89A leads westward alongside the Vermillion Cliffs and on to the North Rim of the Grand Canyon.
-For those yet to visit this side of the Grand Canyon, 89A crosses the Colorado River by way of the Navajo Bridge.
+South of Page, Arizona, Route 89A leads westward alongside the Vermillion Cliffs and on toward the North Rim of the Grand Canyon.
+Navajo Bridge - Lees Ferry, Arizona For those yet to visit this side of the Grand Canyon, 89A crosses the Colorado River via the Navajo Bridge.
 Here, travelers catch a view of the beginning of Marble Canyon, a preview of grander things westward.

 All Rights Reserved